coralproject/talk/docs/docs/notifications.md

 You must setup SMTP to send email notifications.
 See our documentation on [Email SMTP Settings](/administration#email-smtp-settings) for reference.

-When running in production we recommend using a 3rd party mail service provider like SendGrid or MailGun.
+When running in production we recommend using a 3rd party mail service provider like SendGrid or Mailgun.

 ### Notification Types